masak/p6cc2012/rules.md

 * If there's a single contestant in the winning set, that contestant wins.

-* Otherwise, the choice of winner is made by us (masak & moritz) based as much as possible on code quality.
+* Otherwise, the choice of winner is made by me (masak) based as much as possible on code quality.

 Since "code quality" is a slightly subjective measure, let us provide a few